United States Destination Guide & US Country Overview

-The US of A, sometimes referred to as just America, is the third largest country by population, with more than 322 million people estimated as of the beginning of 2016.
+The US of A, sometimes referred to as just America, is the third largest country by population, with more than 327 million people estimated as of the beginning of 2018.
 It is also the third largest country in the world by land area, or fourth largest by total area including bodies of water.

 California, on the west coast, is just as diverse.
 The north of the country can get very cold, with places like Alaska having little time without freezing temperatures.
 Towards the other extreme, places like Florida, Texas, and Puerto Rico have a hot and/or humid climate most of the year and see little or no snow.